AntJanus/WebDevelopment.META/Book/4-Better Developer/1-career-paths.md

 I've discussed back-end vs front-end; however, working as a full-time developer on either side can be a much different experience.
 As a back-end developer, you will be responsible for the bulk of the business-logic (the code required to perform your business's specific duties), data storage, and communication with the front-end.
 This can be a daunting job; however, back-end languages have their charms and beauty.
 Back-end developers also usually don't have to focus on the look of the website, but rather deal with the programming aspect of it.

 One of the greatest advantages of back-end code over front-end code is the wealth of languages you can use.
 From C\# to Python, PHP, Ruby, there are even C++ frameworks for the back-end, not to mention Java, Scala, and I could keep going while the front-end is limited to its Javascript and possibly you could count Dart (which compiles to JS anyways).
+This means that there is a wealth of paradigms to tackle, and many new paradigms that people test and try to advance.

+Back-end developers usually don't deal with interactivity but create endpoints for front-end developers to hook into for that specific interactivity.

+Back-end development is where you get to really get your programming chops on.
+These positions also offer the greatest range of employment since any large company that needs a developer, will most likely need a back-end developer.
+These positions are also paid the most since they deal with proper logic execution, performance, and everything else to do with making money.

+### Full-stack developer

+A full-stack developer tends to move between layers but the best way to describe one is by saying that a full-stack developer is great at two things: prototyping, and finishing products.
+By that I mean that a full-stack developer can be given a task and not only get the rudimentary business logic in place but also get the front-end started with basic interactivity.

+This is great for full-time prototypers wherein, after a project's completion, a back-end developer can come in and put together a well architected solution and a front-end developer can come in and layer on some crazy interactions.

+This is not to say that a full-stack developer cannot do both of those as well (some can, some can't); however, the point of a full-stack developer is not to get bogged down on either end.

+As far as the "completion", this is to say that after the architecture is done, bulk of the back-end work, and the front-end, a full stack developer can come in to implement new features that span both sides.

+As far as the work environment, full-stack developers don't often get specifically "full-stack" positions but rather can move in a company on both sides, or, when finding a new job, switch paradigms instantly.
+This offers a wide range but without being fully submerged on either end, it can be difficult to get into the highest paid ranges.
+I'd say that most developers are *somewhat* full-stack developers, knowing things somewhat well on both sides.

+### Front-end developer

+A front-end developer deals with what shows up in the browser.
+This can encompass interactivity, converting design to code, animations (nowadays), and sometimes even design.
+Front-end developers are famed as the "normal" people when it comes to programmers.
+I think that mostly has to do with the visual aspect of their work.
+Code changes and work is tangible rather than more abstract.
+And clients can see updates immediately, being able to view a "before" and "after" shot.

+Front-end developers have the ability to shape the way a user interacts with their application.
+This can feel very powerful and can be extremely rewarding.
+A front-end developer may follow spec but usually it's up to them to figure out how to execute it.

+Front-end developers, as far as programming goes, have to deal with front-end performance issues, being able to write code that works the same way across a myriad of devices and much more.
+While they are restricted to only one official cross-platform language, there are hundreds of libraries and many different paradigms to follow.
+It's also the place that's seemingly advancing the fastest in the landscape.
+From industry-changing frameworks to rapidly advancing browsers that can do more every year, a front-end developer can live "on the edge".